michaelkirker/Unofficial-UChicago-Beamer-Theme/README.md

 Add the folder */graphics/* and the file *beamerthemeUnofficialUChicago.sty* to the folder containing the .tex file for your beamer presentation.

-Alternatively, add the folder and .sty file to the TeX search path so that all your beamer presentations can call the files from one location.
+Alternatively, add the graphics folder and .sty file to the TeX search path so that all your beamer presentations can call the files from one location.

 The following code illustrates how to call the theme inside your .tex file.